clearcontainers/proxy/README.md

 `cc-proxy` is a daemon offering access to the [`agent`]( https://github.com/clearcontainers/agent) to both the runtime and shim processes.
 Only a single instance of `cc-proxy` per host is necessary as it can be used for several different VMs.
+Since [Clear Containers 3.0.10](https://github.com/clearcontainers/runtime/releases/tag/3.0.10), one proxy instance per virtual machine is launched for improved isolation.

 ![High-level Architecture Diagram](docs/high-level-overview.png)